jcrben/heart-sms-android/README.md

 ### Building the App

-Once you have the above properties in place, Pulse has an entirely typical build.
+Once you have the above properties in place, Heart has an entirely typical build.
 Run:

 ```
 # generate APK files